Overuse Injuries: Causes, Prevention, Treatment

 If you’ve sustained an overuse injury, you may be treated in multiple ways.
 The easiest relief is found in anti-inflammatory (NSAID) medications, such as Ibuprofen and Advil.
 Depending on the severity and location, you may be accommodated with a sling, wheelchair, or other type of assistance.
 It’s important to rest the affected area and limit its use to very little or not at all.
 You may be recommended for physical therapy, and given a list of gentle exercises you can do to nurture the injured area.

-At Advanced Orthopedics Associates, we understand your pain and vow to bring you understanding and relief.
+At Advanced Orthopaedics Associates, we understand your pain and vow to bring you understanding and relief.
 Contact us or fill out the form below to learn more about overuse injuries and what we can do to help.

 Name(Required)